jeertmans/manim-slides/docs/source/contributing/workflow.md

 ## Forking the repository and cloning it locally

-We used GitHub to host Manim Slides' repository, and we encourage contributors to use git.
+We use GitHub to host Manim Slides' repository, and we encourage contributors to use git.

 Useful links: